The Link Between ADHD And Depression

 Understanding ADHD comorbidity: ADHD and mental health

 According to research from the National Library of Medicine, up to 80% of adults with ADHD live with at least one coexisting mental health condition, such as comorbid depression, with common occurrences including mood, anxiety, substance use, and personality disorders.
-ADHD is often under-recognized and under-treated in adults, especially when comorbid symptoms may make it look like something else.
-Depression and ADHD symptoms may, in some cases, counteract each other, making it difficult to recognize either condition.
+ADHD is often under-recognized and under-treated in adults, especially when comorbid symptoms seem to replicate other conditions.
+Depression and ADHD symptoms may, in some cases, counteract each other, making recognizing either condition difficult.

 How common is it to develop both conditions?

-How common is it for attention disorders and depression to co occur?
+How common is it for attention disorders and depression to co-occur?
 According to Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), approximately 18.6% of adults with ADHD also have depression, compared to 7.8% without ADHD.
 CHADD researchers said about 15% of children with ADHD have depression, compared to 1% of children without ADHD.
-This means that those with an attention disorder may be at higher risk of experiencing depression.
+For this reason, those with an attention disorder may be at higher risk of experiencing depression.

 Exploring the link between ADHD and depression